Understanding what happens before, during, and after placement

 Your Mirena IUD can be removed at any time by your healthcare professional.

 Mirena and sex

 Because Mirena sits in your uterus and not your vagina, you should not be able to feel it after it has been placed.
 You and your partner should not be able to feel Mirena during sex.
-Sometimes, your partner may be able to feel the threads.
+Sometimes, your partner may feel the threads.
 If this happens, or if you or your partner experience pain during sex, talk with your healthcare professional.

 INDICATION FOR MIRENA

 Mirena® (levonorgestrel-releasing intrauterine system) is a hormone-releasing IUD that prevents pregnancy for up to 6 years.
 Mirena also treats heavy periods for up to 5 years in women who choose intrauterine contraception.

 IMPORTANT SAFETY INFORMATION